Will AI Replace Pharmacists? Judging The Future of Pharmacists

 1. AI-Powered Drug Dispensing

 Pharmacies are using robots to fill prescriptions faster and with fewer errors.
 These machines can sort, package and label medications with high accuracy.
+This saves time and reduces the chances of mistakes, especially in busy hospitals and drugstores.

 Example: Some hospitals use robotic dispensers that prepare medicines in seconds, and reduce wait times for patients.